 Cuban Salsa: Dile Que Si

 Dile Que Si (say yes to her) is the pendant to Dile Que No (say no to her).
 As a move Dile Que Si is a handheld Vacilala.
-The Follow is lead forward on one, she turns on 1-2-3 (Vacilala Steps) in order to bring her into closed position on 5-6-7.
+The Follow is lead forward on one, she turns on 1-2-3 in order to bring her into closed position on 5-6-7.
 That is what the name means: bring her in, say yes to her.

-Video 3 is from “Pepe Puerto Vs Rueda Cubana”, Seville, Spain, 2016.
+Video 2 is from “Pepe Puerto Vs Rueda Cubana”, Seville, Spain, 2016.
 Pepe has uploaded more videos of moves than probably anybody else, and his personal style fits him well.
 In the following video, Pete and Maribel show an example of how one can use the Dile Que Si move in social dancing.
 We have of cause many variations for what to do, when the Follow is brought in.

 In the videos from Mexican “Salsafición, we have already seen one example.
 Amando constantly uses the Dile Que Si term when breaking down moves.
 My advise is to use the Vacilala term instead.
-In the next Video 3, showing a great move called Caracol, the move even starts with a two handed Dile Que Si turn.
+In the next Video 3, showing a great move called Caracol, the move even starts with a two handed Vacilala turn.
+Just call it that.
 Note that Anahí steps forward on one, using Vacilala steps for the first count of eight.

-In Video 5, a “74” variation, from Mexican “Salsafición”, we have two Dile Que Si turns, the first as start of Setenta.
-Next, the Lead forces the Follow to duck under his right arm, and the Follow is twisted around, but it is still a Dile Que Si turn.
+In Video 4, a “74” variation, from Mexican “Salsafición”, we have two Vacilala turns, the first as start of Setenta.
+Next, the Lead forces the Follow to duck under his right arm, and the Follow is twisted around, but it is still a Vacilala turn, so why not call it that?

 Dile Que Si confusion

 Doing research for this tutorial, I stumbled upon many videos showing all sorts of moves called Dile Que Si.
-Some of them call Guapea or Abajo for Dile Que Si.
+Some of them turned out to be Guapea or Abajo.
 Most of the “alternative” moves only have one thing in common: they are just a way to get into closed position, to “say yes to her”.
 Like using Prima or Enchufla or a Vuelta right turn borrowed from X-body Salsa.

-Dile Que Si has for a long time been taken for granted without using the name explicitly, to the extent that many has forgotten what Dile Que Si really is, and why it is so impotent.
+The Dile Que Si move has for a long time been taken for granted without using the name explicitly, to the extent that many dancers have forgotten what Dile Que Si really is.
 Dile Que Si is missing from many video collections of moves.
 E.g.: It is not mentioned in the “Salsa Steps” App, a collection of more than 500 Cuban Salsa moves.